lizgene/awesomekit/README.md

 Option                        | Description
 ------------------------------|--------------------------------------------------
-`awesomekit logout` | Remove your Adobe Typekit API key `awesomekit list` | List available kits associated with the logged in user `awesomekit list --verbose` | Display all available kits with kit detail information `typekit show --id=ID` | Display detail information about the kit specified by the required id option
+`awesomekit logout` | Remove your Adobe Typekit API token `awesomekit list` | List available kits associated with the logged in user `awesomekit list --verbose` | Display all available kits with kit detail information `typekit show --id=ID` | Display detail information about the kit specified by the required id option